mpax235/All-in-One-Scripts/README.md

 # Credits
 - [mpax235](https://github.com/mpax235) for creating this Script
 - xyz and k4y0z for the script to send magic to the Preloader/BootROM in order to stop the timeout (expect BootROM where the timeout will just be longer)
+- [mtkclient](https://github.com/bkerler/mtkclient) for the scripts to dump the BootROM / Preloader